BurrowBird/4chan-Thread-Muncher/Readme.txt

 ----

 KNOWN ISSUES:
-When out of focus, Muncher tends to forget what it was doing.
+When out of focus, Muncher tends to forget what it was doing after some time.
 Downloads popping up are annoying.

 -----